Noah D. Hall

-Hall is founder of the Great Lakes Environmental Law Center, a non-profit environmental organization that provides legal assistance to community organizations; environmental non-governmental organizations; and local, state and regional governments.
+Hall is founder of the Great Lakes Environmental Law Center, a nonprofit environmental organization that provides legal assistance to community organizations, environmental non-governmental organizations, and local, state and regional governments.
+He continues to serve as the Great Lakes Environmental Law Center's scholarship director.

 He graduated from the University of Michigan Law School and University of Michigan School of Natural Resources and Environment, concentrating in environmental policy.
 After law school, he clerked for the Hon.
 Kathleen A. Blatz, chief justice of the Minnesota Supreme Court.

 International Environmental Law